trustinvo/trustinvo/README.md

 # Trustin's Data Analytics

 My name is Trustin.
 Welcome to my data analytics portfolio!
-Here, I document and showcase my passion for data analytics combining analytical methods with interests such as commerce and sports.
+Here, I document and showcase my passion for data analytics combining analytical methods with interests such as e-commerce and sports.

 Table of Contents to my projects: